Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 BAMT also offers a monthly ebulletin to its members, which includes job alerts.

-Jobs are also advertised in the press and on networking sites, for example LinkedIn.
+Jobs are sometimes advertised on networking sites, such as LinkedIn.

 Professional development